-- III.B.
+III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
+(Core)

-(Core) - III.B.1.
+III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.B.2.
-There should be at least two fellows appointed at each level of education at all times in the two-year FTE program.
-(Detail) - III.C.
+(Core)

+III.B.1.a) The total number of fellows in the program must be commensurate with the capacity of the program to offer an adequate educational experience in abdominal radiology.
+(Core)

+III.B.1.a).(1) The minimum number of fellows need not be greater than one, but at least two fellows are desirable.
+(Detail)

+III.C.
 Fellow Transfers